-A key objective of this blog is to provide readers with interesting and inspirational stories about individuals who were either born or have at one time lived in Amsterdam, New York.
+One of the key reasons I write about my hometown is to make sure this generation and future generations of Amsterdam residents have access to hometown case histories.
 My intent is to highlight all kinds of examples of how folks from this city made positive impacts on the lives of others.
 Most of my subjects come from very humble beginnings and use their heads, hearts, hands and guts in varying degrees to make that impact.
 Gabe Vertucci provides a near perfect example.
 Why?
 Gabe’s story is both interesting and inspirational yet almost typical of the kind of people who have made this upstate community such a special place to call home.
-Allow me to show you what I mean.
+Allow me to explain to you what I mean.

 Gabe was the son of Italian immigrants who came to this country at right around the turn of the century and settled in Amsterdam.
 Actually, Pasquale and Josephine DeRose Vertucci settled just west of the city, in Ft.
 Johnson where they raised a large family of eight girls and four boys.
 Gabe was born on April 13, 1924.
 He attended local schools and after Japan attacked Pearl Harbor, he enlisted in the US Marine Corp.